Target Buffer Strategies

 If the reference asset decreases by less than the buffer:

-The buffer strategy seeks not to participate in losses.
+The target buffer strategy seeks not to participate in such losses.

 Downside